Recording Industry Association of America: Sales certification

 The RIAA operates an award program for albums that sell a large number of copies.
 The award was launched in 1958; originally, the requirement for a Gold single was one million units sold and a Gold album represented $1 million in sales (at wholesale value, around a third of the list price).
 In 1975, the additional requirement of 500,000 units sold was added for Gold albums.
 Reflecting growth in record sales, the Platinum award was added in 1976, for albums able to sell one million units, while singles qualify upon selling two million units.
 The Multi-Platinum award was introduced in 1984, signifying multiple Platinum levels of albums and singles.
 In 1989, the sales thresholds for singles were reduced to 500,000 for Gold and 1,000,000 for Platinum, reflecting a decrease in sales of singles.
-In 1992, RIAA began counting each disc in a multi-disc set as one unit toward certification.
+In 1992, the RIAA began counting each disc in a multi-disc set as one unit toward certification.
 Reflecting additional growth in music sales, the Diamond award was instituted in 1999 for albums or singles selling ten million units.
 Because of these changes in criteria, the sales level associated with a particular award depends on when the award was made.

 Since 2000, the RIAA also operates a similar program for Latin music sales, called Los Premios de Oro y De Platino.
 Currently, a "Disco De Oro" (Gold) is awarded for 30,000 units, and a "Disco De Platino" is awarded for 60,000 units.
 Further, the "Album Multi-Platino" honor is awarded at 120,000, and "Diamante" requires 10 times as many units as "Platino" (600,000).
 The RIAA defines "Latin music" as a type of release with 51% or more of its content recorded in Spanish.